 River Life, Climate Change, Bangladesh

-River Life and a Philosophy of Nature
+River Life and the Upspring of Nature

 I was drawn to the chars in Northern Bangladesh because of the sheer dynamism of the place, characterized by the actions of a braided river, the Brahmaputra/Jamuna, movements of sediment, extensive rains, intermittent droughts and floods, movements of people, plants and animals and the movements of physical infrastructure with them.
 This was not simply an invitation to catalog different kinds of movements but an invitation to contemplate movement as such.
-Reading German nature philosophy with its interest in nature as activity, alongside living among char dwellers in different arcs of movement led me to explore the possibility of a conversation between this somewhat minor tradition within Western Enlightenment thought and this marginal reality within the context of the global South.
+Reading German nature philosophy with its interest in nature as activity, alongside living among char dwellers in different arcs of movement led me to explore the possibility of a conversation between this somewhat minor tradition within Western Enlightenment thought and this marginal reality within the context of the global South in my forthcoming book.
 Eschewing a possible historical link between the two or the scholarly retrofitting of concepts to empirical situations, I propose a deeper relationship of intellectual conviviality between the two.
-In other words, they animate each others thinking and propose resources for thinking otherwise.
+In other words, they animate each others thinking and propose resources for thinking of nature otherwise.

 Householding on a Warming Earth